cbourke/ComputerScienceII/notes/1231-Spring2023/156/03-sql.md

   * `columnName`s are lower camel cased
 * In old-school SQL, keywords are `ALLCAPS`, you can use this convention, but why?
   * SQL keywords are case *insensitive*
-  * THe old-school way assumed a monochrome monitor
+  * The old-school way assumed a monochrome monitor
 * Whitespace generally does not matter, you can go to the next line and break up long lines to make it more readable
 * If you do, align things using proper indentation
 * You can use either double quotes or single quotes to denote strings, but be consistent